Mature Masculine

 Passive Shadow: The Doormat

-In the passive direction, confrontation collapses entirely, leading to helplessness or resentment.
+In the passive direction, confrontation collapses entirely.

 Signs of the Doormat shadow:

-• You swallow your truth to keep the peace.
+• We swallow truth to keep peace.

 Near Enemies of Confrontation

-Near enemies are false versions of a quality that can look similar on the surface but come from a different place inside.
+Near enemies are false versions that look similar but come from a different place.

 Attack Disguised as Confrontation